JayDev010/Cybersecurity/Home Lab/ Azure Honeypot Detection & Visualization Lab/readme.md

 # Azure Honeypot Detection & Visualization Lab

 This project walks through setting up a honeypot on Azure, capturing brute-force login attempts, enriching logs with geolocation data, and visualizing attacks using Microsoft Sentinel.
 It's designed for hands-on practice in security operations, SIEM, and Kusto Query Language (KQL).

+## Overview
+### By the end of this lab, you'll have:
+- Set up a honeypot on Azure
+- Captured and visualized brute-force attempts
+- Used KQL to analyze logs
+- Enriched logs with geolocation data
+- Built a live attack map using Sentinel

+**This hands-on project strengthens your knowledge of Azure, Sentinel, and log analysis — key skills for any SOC Analyst.**

 ## Part 1: Azure Subscription Setup